RhenalsR/Sales-Case_study/README.md

 # Sales-Case_study

-In this Case Study a Sales Dataset was used to respond to some business questions and analyse trends.
+In this Case Study a Sales Dataset was used to respond to some business questions and analyse trends using Python and Tableu.

 ### Questions for the Analysis
 - What is the general sales trend?